AppLauncherXYZ/buy-me-a-bubble-tea/README.md

-# Buy Me a Bubble Tea - v0 Template
+# Buy Me a Bubble Tea

 A beautiful, mobile-first template for creator support pages inspired by "Buy Me a Coffee" but designed for Thai creators and their bubble tea addiction! 🧋